wridgeu/wridgeu/README.md

 <details>
   <summary>📄 <a href="https://github.com/wridgeu/wridgeu.github.io/wiki">UI5 Wiki</a> (old notes from learning UI5, ~2020-2021)</summary>
   <div>
-    Old notes from learning Web Development, or more specific, UI5 back around in 2020-2021.
-They're not updated anymore as the overall <a href="https://ui5.sap.com/">documentation of UI5</a> and it's <a href="https://github.com/ui5-community">ecosystem</a> has evolved a <em>lot</em>.
+    Old notes from learning Web Development, or more specific, my personal *deep dive* into UI5 back in ~2020-2021.
+They're not kept up to date.
+The overall <a href="https://ui5.sap.com/">documentation of UI5</a> and its <a href="https://github.com/ui5-community">ecosystem</a> have evolved a <em>lot</em>.
 I strongly recommend and encourage checking out the <a href="https://ui5.sap.com/">docs</a> to get started!
-Nowadays the "Wiki" is mostly used as playground for it's integration into my <a href="https://wridgeu.github.io/">personal page</a>.
+The "Wiki" was only used as playground for its integration into my <a href="https://wridgeu.github.io/">(now obsolete) personal page</a>.
   </div>
 </details>